ayoubelmhamdi/CQ/src/pytorch2.md

 The chapter also highlights the importance of breaking down complex problems into smaller ones, exploring the constraints of an intricate deep learning problem, and downloading the training data.
 The reader will learn about data formats, data sources, and how to explore the constraints that a problem domain places on the project.

-# Introduction to the Use Case

-The chosing to use the detection of malignant tumors in the lungs using only a CT scan of a patient's chest as input to illustrate how to overcome technical issues.
+The choosing to use the detection of malignant tumors in the lungs using only a CT scan of a patient's chest as input to illustrate how to overcome technical issues.
 Automatic detection of lung cancer is challenging, and even professional specialists face difficulty in identifying malignant tumors.
 Automating the process with deep learning will be more demanding and require a structured approach to succeeding.

 Detecting lung cancer early is essential for increasing the patient's survival rate, but it's tough to do manually, especially on a large scale.
 Automating this process will provide readers with experience in dealing with difficult scenarios where solving problems is challenging.